This manual describes gzochid, the gzochi server.

 These settings control various aspects of gzochid's administrative and monitoring functionality.

-true to enable the debugging server.
-Has no effect if
+to enable the debugging server.

-true to enable the monitoring web server.
-Has no
+to enable the monitoring web server.

 game